quicwg/base-drafts/draft-ietf-quic-transport.md

 {{Section 5.4 of QUIC-TLS}}.

-Prior to receiving an acknowledgment for a packet number space, the full packet number MUST be included; it is not to be truncated as described below.
+Prior to receiving an acknowledgment for a packet number space, the full packet number MUST be included; it is not to be truncated, as described below.

-After an acknowledgment is received for a packet number space, the sender MUST use a packet number size able to represent more than twice as large a range than the difference between the largest acknowledged packet and packet number being sent.
+After an acknowledgment is received for a packet number space, the sender MUST use a packet number size able to represent more than twice as large a range as the difference between the largest acknowledged packet and packet number being sent.
 A peer receiving the packet will then correctly decode the packet number, unless the packet is delayed in transit such that it arrives after many